chenzhaiyu/abspy/README.md

 ## Quick start

-Here is an example of loading a point cloud in `VertexGroup` (`.vg`), partitioning the ambient space into candidate convexes, creating the adjacency graph and extracting the outer surface of the object.
-For the data structure of a `.vg` file, please refer to [VertexGroup](https://abspy.readthedocs.io/en/latest/vertexgroup.html).
+Here is an example of loading a point cloud in `VertexGroup` (`.vg`), partitioning the ambient space into candidate convexes, creating the adjacency graph, and extracting the outer surface of the object.

 ```python
 import numpy as np